top of page

 Tan Beginner Tap Shoes

 No Attached Skirts.
-Pull on skirts optional.
+Pull-on skirts are optional.

 (ages 5/6)